 It is most suited to empirical social science researchers with knowledge of statistical data analysis methods.

-Latent Variable Models, Factor analysis, Latent variables, Generalized linear model (GLM), Latent Class Models, Latent Trait Models, Stata
+Latent Variable Models, Stata, Latent variable models' Generalized linear model (GLM), Factor Analysis, Latent Class Models, Latent Trait Models, Stata